Audit Committee Charter

 - recommend annually to the Board whether to include the audited financial statements in the annual report on Form 10-K;

-- establish procedures for: (1) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (2) the confidential, anonymous submission by employees of the Company of concerns regarding questionable auditing or accounting matters;
+- establish procedures for: (i) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (ii) the confidential, anonymous submission by employees of the Company of concerns regarding questionable auditing or accounting matters;

-- review monitoring of compliance with the Company’s code of business conduct;
+- review monitoring of compliance with the Company’s Code of Business conduct; and

-- perform such other functions as assigned by law, the Company’s articles of incorporation or bylaws, or the Board of Directors.
+The Committee shall also perform such other functions as assigned by law, or regulation, the Company’s articles of incorporation or bylaws, or the Board of Directors.

 Resources and Authority of the Committee